frosty110/Battleship/README.md

 # Battleship

-Playing around with Gradle building a simple Java Application.
+Playing around with Gradle by building a simple Java Application.

-Will configure Jenkins, Webpack, and more later.